openl2m/openl2m/docs/code/drivers/snmp/snmp-discover-vlan-membership.rst

 **dot1qVlanCurrentEgressPorts** - This shows which ports are currently, when read, transmitting traffic for the VLAN, either tagged or untagged.
 This includes ports dynamically learned (e.g., via GVRP), even if not explicitly configured.
+The same warning about interface not in "up" state as above goes here as well.
+(Thus the reading of dot1qVlanStaticEgressPorts as well)

 Ie. If there is NO dynamic learning and all ports are "up", the two entries should be the same!